 5 May 2003 - Mine Clearance Service Badge

 MCDOA honorary life member Lt Cdr Robbie Robinson MBE has asked me to investigate the origins of an interesting plaque that has come to him by a somewhat roundabout route.
 It was found inside a drawer in a house purchased by a friend of David Rylands.
 David passed it to Cdr Bruce Nicolls OBE who subsequently passed it to Robbie.
 The plaque is inscribed 'HMS Mallow 1918 - 1920'.
 A metal Mine Clearance Service badge forms the centre-piece and this is surrounded by smaller metal shields detailing 'Minefields Swept' including: Wellington, New Zealand; Aukland, New Zealand; Eden, Australia; and Anamba, Singapore.
-The Mine Clearance Service badge is a rarity because the RN has issued very few branch badges in metal and this particular badge was worn for only a short period during WW I.
+The Mine Clearance Service badge is a rarity because the RN has issued very few branch badges in metal and this particular badge was worn for only a short period after WW I.

 We soon established that HMS Mallow was a British Flower Class sloop (Minesweeping) transferred to Australia at the end of WW I but we were intrigued by the references to minefields.
 Presumably, they were defensive WW I fields swept on completion of hostilities although a member of staff at the Australian Maritime Museum has e-mailed me that mines were also laid off Australia by the German raider Wolf.
 I have also asked for information from the Australian Navy Historical Society and they say they will be in touch.
 Can other members shed any further light?